Message Kinds

 "proof": null

-}Annotation: a broadcast capability advertises a transferable artifact to channel peers.
-A directed
+}Annotation: a public-thread capability advertises a transferable artifact to channel members.

 receipt

-receipt acknowledges a message or interaction decision.
-It is the protocol's lightweight response
+receipt acknowledges a message or work decision.
+It is the protocol's lightweight response for

 Receipt envelope requirements